dudeperf3ct/reliable-agentic-rag/docs/Querypipeline.md

 > [!IMPORTANT]
 > Can we offload this task of manually creating a retrieval priority list to an LLM Agent? <br>
-> The current RAG setup is not a "Agentic-RAG" as we are deciding the priority list of retrieval strategies.<br>
+> The current RAG setup is not a "Agentic-RAG" as we are deciding the priority list of retrieval strategies and not an LLM agent.<br>
 > Would creating an LLM agent that decides this would make this RAG application a agentic-RAG application?

 ### Uncertainity estimator